Medically reviewed by Drugs.com. Last updated on Jun 14, 2023.

 a adrenal or pituitary gland disorder.

 FDA pregnancy category C. Do not use Avandaryl if you are pregnant.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
-Some women using Avandaryl have started having menstrual periods, even after not having a period for a long time due to a medical condition.
-You may be able to get pregnant if your periods restart.
-Talk with your doctor about the need for birth control.
-It is not known whether glimepiride and rosiglitazone passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using Avandaryl.

 How should I take Avandaryl?

 Take Avandaryl exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take Avandaryl with your first meal of the day.